Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb ('Upload') and resource ('document to SignNow') and lists the three input sources (local file, URL, MCP attachment).
-It distinguishes from sibling tools which are about invites, templates, and other operations.
+The description clearly states the action ('Upload a document to SignNow') and specifies the three methods of input (local file path, public URL, or MCP resource attachment).
+It is a specific verb+resource that differentiates from sibling tools which focus on invites, templates, and other operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.